 This is due to various factors.
 Some say that the slow development of this branch of advertising is due to its misunderstanding.
 Many ad creators have not yet realized that the digital transformation has solved many of the old audio problems, such as the limited ability to take measurements or sales infrastructure issues.
 Others, however, think that regional development is associated with certain limitations, and low awareness of the benefits that audio campaigns can bring to advertisers makes brands not use them on a wider scale.

 What benefits does the programmatic audio model provide?

-What’s more, the fact that most people consume audio content via mobile devices gives the possibility to use location data.
-You can send advertisements that encourage you to visit a store you pass while listening to your morning podcast or radio program.
+What's more, the fact that most people consume audio content via mobile devices opens up the opportunity to use location data.
+Brands can send advertisements that encourage you to visit a store you pass while listening to your morning podcast or radio program.